2600hz/kazoo/applications/crossbar/doc/basics.md

 #### Disabling Pagination

-If you want to disable pagination for a request, simply include `pagination=false` on the query string.
+If you want to disable pagination for a request, simply include `paginate=false` on the query string.